Adonca2203/cliprs/README.md

 [Install]
 WantedBy=default.target
 ```
-4. Run the following commands to enable and run it
+4. Run the following commands to enable (this makes it so it runs automatically on log in) and start it
 ```bash
 systemctl --user enable cliprs.service systemctl --user start cliprs.service